 Tell your doctor if you are pregnant or plan to become pregnant.
-Your doctor will discuss the risks and benefits of taking Valpam during pregnancy.
+Like other benzodiazepine medicines, VALPAM may cause unwanted effects in the newborn baby if used during pregnancy.
+Your doctor will discuss the risks and benefits of taking VALPAM during pregnancy.

 Tell your doctor if you are breastfeeding or wish to breastfeed.
-Valpam passes into breast milk and may cause drowsiness and/or feeding difficulties in the baby.
-Your doctor will discuss the risks and benefits of taking Valpam when breastfeeding.
+VALPAM is not recommended for use in breastfeeding as it passes into breast milk and may cause drowsiness and feeding difficulties in the baby.
+Your doctor will discuss the risks and benefits of taking VALPAM when breastfeeding.